 02/2020 | Rear near-side tyre leak | - | £10.00 | The rear near-side tyre was still slowly losing pressure.
 After topping up tyre pressures, the leak suddenly became much worse so had to urgently get it repaired at 1 Stop Garage in Crawley, West Sussex.
 It was discovered that paint was flaking off the wheel contacts the tyre, so the seal was not air-tight.
 The flaking paint was removed with an electric tool and the tyre re-fitted. |

-03/2020 | Balancer shaft seal | 91233-PT0-003 | £11.80 | Following two diagnostic visits during January & February, Frank G Wickenden Ltd in Hove, East Sussex replaced the balancer shaft seal, believing that to be the source of the oil leak.
+03/2020 | Balancer shaft seal | 91233-PT0-003 | £11.80 | Following two diagnostic visits during January & February, Frank G Wickenden Ltd replaced the balancer shaft seal, believing that to be the source of the oil leak.
 I had supplied this seal after having it supplied to me by Frank G Wickenden Ltd back in March 2014 for another job (timing belt service) but was not required.
 In preparation for this job, a new timing belt and balancer belt were supplied but not fitted as not required so they were handed to me for future use.
 They cost £113.40.
-Also, the bottom sliding pin of rear near-side brake caliper carrier had seized up, noticeably effecting the handbrake.
+Also, the lower sliding pin of rear near-side brake had seized up, noticeably effecting the handbrake.
 This was freed off and a new set of Blue Print rear brake pads were fitted.
 Unfortunately the oil leak persisted. |

-Rear near-side brake caliper carrier bottom sliding pin | - | - | ||
+Rear near-side brake lower sliding pin | - | - | ||

 Rear brake pads | ADH24250 | £19.38 | ||